 Whilst I am reassured by the steps already taken by West Mercia Police to be visible and accessible in the heart of the communities they serve, this budget will ensure there will be an ever-greater focus on community engagement.
-This will be done by implementing new technology to improve efficiency and accessibility of the public, as well as introducing more mobile police stations.
+This will be done by implementing new technology to improve efficiency and accessibility for the public.
 This ease of contact, that so many communities feel is lacking, will improve relationships and ultimately boost trust and confidence.